shubhi704/MD5/README.md

              1. If in case your message width is 448 bits then you simply addd "1" bit at the end of the message signal to convert it into padded message.

              2. Double Quotation is not a part of message signal.
-And it is not taking null character.
+And it is not taking null character into account.

 **Step 2: Appending the Length**